 Orientation entails a series of interactive lectures, games and activities designed to provide new international students with all of the information they need to know about attending Truman and living in Kirksville, as well as helping them adjust to their new environment and forge meaningful relationships with other Truman students.
 In Orientation sessions, we cover a variety of essential information, including how to maintain legal status in the United States, how to adjust to the American classroom and campus, and how to register for classes, as well as explaining health insurance, employment options, money management, communication tools, and much more.
-Orientation is offered for beginning freshman, transfer students, exchange students and graduate students.
+Orientation is offered for beginning freshman, transfer students, exchange students, visiting students, and graduate students.

-Our Orientation fee is $600.
+Our Orientation fee is $650.
 This is a one-time free that you will pay only your first semester, and it covers a lot more than most other American universities.
 This fee will cover your housing, food, transportation from the La Plata train station and around Kirksville, information sessions, and activities during the entire Orientation process.